Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 Items
-unided_name -> the name that is displayed before the item is identified
+unided_name -> the name that is displayed before the item is identified cost -> the internal value is counted in copper pieces, while resolvers handle higher coinage (most equipment uses resolver.value{silver=x}, where x is the price in silver pieces)

 Egos
 Keywords are necessary for the tooltips to work.